Symphony (Webern): Exposition

 The motif is so strongly established that the row's tetrachords are highlighted and quite perceptible.
 This emphasis is a counterpoint to the binary nature of the row.

 During the exposition, Webern limits the pitch space to a fixed register.
-The horn's opening A is the center of a symmetrical axis that expands outwards in increasing intervals, beginning with chromatic minor seconds and ending with fourths.
+The horn's opening A is the center of a symmetrical axis that generally expands outwards in increasing intervals, beginning with chromatic minor seconds and ending with fourths.
 This organization of the musical space is another of the work's mirrors in that it reverses the interval relationships of the tonal overtone series.